Myriapods

 Color: Yellowish-gray or light brown

-Shape: Elongated, flattened body with prominent antennae and 15 pairs of long legs
+Shape: Elongated, flattened body with slender antennae and 15 pairs of long legs

-Legs: 15 pairs of long legs with light and dark stripes; one pair per body segment; last pair is modified to look like antennae
+• 15 pairs of long legs with light and dark stripes (one pair of legs per body segment)

-Antennae: Long, thin antennae that are nearly twice the length of body
+• Long, slender antennae approximately twice the length of its body

 Greenhouse millipedes are usually found outdoors in moist, shady locations like gardens, flower beds, and compost piles.